Latest release

 What is clap-nr?

-This is predominantly derivative work.
 The noise-reduction algorithms at the core of this plugin were written by Warren Pratt (NR0V) and Richard Samphire (MW0LGE).
-Our contribution is the CLAP plugin wrapper, the audio integration layer, and the Win32 user interface.
+The NR0 automatic tone notcher was written by Stuart Green (G5STU).
+Our contribution is the CLAP plugin wrapper, the audio integration layer, and the cross-platform Dear ImGui user interface.
 Full attribution is given in the THIRD-PARTY-NOTICES file.

 clap-nr brings the high-quality DSP noise-reduction algorithms found in established amateur radio software-defined radio stacks to any host application that supports the CLAP open plugin standard.